Improving self serve rate for business loans

 Razorpay capital

-To avail credit, users must fill in an online application and share the necessary documents.
+To avail credit, users must fill in an online application and share the

 Impact